user4815162342/stew-cli/manual.md

 -   `pdoc`: Changes the current working doc to the previous one in document order.

--   `cdoc`: Changes the current working doc to the first child of the current doc.
+-   `dndoc`: Changes the current working doc to the first child of the current doc.

 -   `updoc`: Changes the current working doc to the container of the current